Programme

 09.25 am

-Epidemiology and AMR of Shigella from the Enterics for Global Health (EFGH) study
+Shigella vaccines: Findings from the seven-country Enterics for Global Health (EFGH)-Shigella Study

 Patricia Pavlinac